Iorpim/ThreeDriver/readme.md

   --firefox, -F
 ```

-The verbose flag can be repeated for increased output.
+`--verbose` can be repeated for increased output.

 `--max-depth` represents how many layers into the file system the script will crawl.

 `--blacklist` referers to files/folders to be ignored from crawling/matching.
 As `--matchers` this is an incremental flag.